-This talk gives you the knowledge and guidance to support your child through revision and exam preparation, with tools to help them manage any pre-exam stress and anxiety, so that they can perform their best on the day.
+This talk gives parents the knowledge and guidance to support children through revision and exam preparation, including information on diet, revision techniques, and tools to help them manage any pre-exam stress and anxiety, so that they can perform to the best of their ability on the day.

 Disclaimer: Registration for this webinar and completing your email details will be taken as an Opt-in to be invited to join our Teen Tips news emails and information updates and an invitation will be sent shortly which you can either accept or decline.